Cozy Peach Kitchen

 • Lightly oil a 12-cup muffin tin using cooking spray.
 Pour ⅓ cup cornbread batter into each tin.

-• Bake for 15-18 minutes at 400 degrees on the middle oven rack, or until a toothpick inserted in the center of a muffin comes out clean.
+• Bake for 15-18 minutes at 400 degrees F on the middle oven rack, or until a toothpick inserted in the center of a muffin comes out clean.

 • Remove from oven.
 Let sit for 2 minutes, then turn out onto a cooling rack.
 Enjoy with a spread of vegan butter.